 - What is the data format the device uses with this command?

-The combination of these two commands, CAPABILTY and QUERY, allows a master or system host to determine how to configure itself to work with a PMBus device on the bus.
+The combination of these two commands, CAPABILTY and QUERY, allows a controller or system host to determine how to configure itself to work with a PMBus device on the bus.

-How can a master device quickly determine how many slave devices are on the bus and their addresses?
+How can a controller device quickly determine how many target devices are on the bus and their addresses?

 What are the Zone Protocols?

 The new Zone Protocol is comprised of three features which enable faster bus transactions: